-Deba ate Carousel Time!
-Student Name: Que estion: - 1.
-State an answer to the question, and provide evidence and reasoning to support this answer.
+1. State an answer to the question, and provide evidence and reasoning to support this answer.
 2. Add a supporting argument.
 Build on or extend your peer's argument with a second argument, supported by evidence and reasoning.
-3. reasoning in Boxes 1 & 2.
+3. Pitch an opposing argument to challenge the reasoning in Boxes 1 & 2.
 Provide evidence and reasoning!
-Add a Fresh Perspective Read what your peers have written, and add a new argument into the mix, supported by evidence and reasoning.
-Rev rise your initial claim to include something from your pee rs' reasoning, however minor or major!
+4. Add a Fresh Perspective Read what your peers have written, and add a new argument into the mix, supported by evidence and reasoning.
+Revise your initial claim to include something from you r peers' reasoning, however minor or major! (cc) BY-NC CODCODTUS